andrewtcha07/Portfolio-Projects/Google Data Analytics Capstone Projects/Cyclistic Bike-Share: Case Study/R /README.md

 > Clicking the image will redirect you to an interactive map hosted on a different website, where you can explore further details and features.

 #### **Summary of Map Trends**
-The analysis of the “**Map Trends**” interactive map demonstrates a detailed examination of user pathways, characterized by the dynamic interplay between start points, end points, and quarterly fluctuations, highlighting key insights derived from sample data extracted from the main dataset, highlighting:
+The analysis of the "**Map Trends**" interactive map demonstrates a meticulous examination of popular locations for user pathways, characterized by the dynamic interplay between start points, end points, and quarterly fluctuations, drawing insights from sample data extracted from the main dataset, highlighting:

 --------------------------------------